chiaraco/HABiC/README.md

 pred = classification(X, Y, [Xext1,Xext2], [Yext1,Yext2], ['ExtSet.1','ExtSet.2'], param=params_naive)
 # X, Y # train dataset
 # [Xext1,Xext2]  # all dataframes for external validations, with variables in column and observations in row
-# [Yext1,Yext2]  # FACULTATIVE all class vectors for external validation, in the same order than the dataframes
+# [Yext1,Yext2]  # OPTIONAL all class vectors for external validation, in the same order than the dataframes
 # ['ExtSet.1','ExtSet.2'] # output names to choose for the results table, 'Train' is automatically included
 # (here, it will be 'Train', 'ExtSet.1','ExtSet.2')